-I am a consultant to publications, universities and communications companies worldwide, with more than 25 years of experience telling stories via design, redesign, and staff, organizational and strategic training.
-I’m currently based in Portland, Ore., and travel to clients as needed.
+I am a consultant to news publications, universities and communications companies worldwide, with more than 25 years of experience telling stories via design, redesign, and staff, organizational and strategic training.
+I’m currently based in Portland, Ore., and work remotely and travel to clients as needed.
 Magazine clients have included Champion (the magazine of the NCAA), Athletic Business, Advertising Age, Modern Healthcare, Capital Ideas (journal of economics and finance research at the University of Chicago Booth School of Business) and many others.
 Newspaper clients have included The Harvard Crimson, The Dallas Morning News, Emirates Evening Post (Dubai), The Standard (Nairobi, Kenya), Chicago Reader, Orlando Sentinel, Cincinnati Enquirer, Boston Herald, San Francisco Examiner, and numerous other small and medium market papers.
 For a complete client list with links jumping off to case studies and portfolios, visit this page.

 I have appeared around the world as an invited speaker to more than 200 publishing companies, universities and professional groups.
 I present the inside stories of reinvention from my recent clients, discuss industry challenges, trends and best practices, and even critique and remake attendees’ work.
 I have lecture at colleges including the University of Oregon-Eugene and the School of the Art Institute of Chicago, and for trade groups including the Russian Press Federation (Moscow) and the Society for News Design/Scandinavia (Oslo).
+Coming up next: Chennai, India, in July 2017, where I will work with WAN-IFRA.

 At the University of Montana, I was selected by the School of Journalism to serve in its Pollner Distinguished Professorship for Spring 2015, a newly endowed post bringing to the school an expert in visual journalism, digital, and/or the business side of the news.
 I lived and worked in Missoula from January through June 2015.
 In addition to helping advise student media across all platforms, I created and delivered a senior-level course titled “Critical Thinking About Design and Disruption.”
 We had a blast and learned a lot.
 (Link here for the final course syllabus, with lots of hyperlinks to what we studied, discussed, produced and read.)